$3.99 Flat Rate Shipping* Click here for details

-Butter muslin is great for draining moist cheeses and soft cheeses, because it doesn’t allow for complete draining of vital moisture and butterfats, and it's good for holding in small, soft curds.
+Butter muslin is great for draining moist cheeses and soft cheeses, because the tighter weave does not allow for complete draining of vital moisture and butterfats.
+Butter muslin is good for holding in small, soft curds.

-Butter muslin is usually harder to find, because it is really only used for cheesemaking.
-But any place that sells good cheesecloth will usually sell good butter muslin too, although it might be slightly more expensive.
-All butter muslin can be washed, dried, and reused as many times as you like, but smells, flavors, and pieces of curd will stick to tightly woven butter muslin more readily than it will to cheesecloth, so you will have to be very diligent in keeping it clean so as not to impart weird or off flavors to your next batch of cheese.
+Butter muslin can be washed, dried, and reused many times (see below), but odors, flavors, and pieces of curd will stick to tightly woven butter muslin more readily than it will to cheesecloth, so be very diligent about keeping it clean so as not to impart off flavors to the next batch of cheese.

 Instructions for Cleaning and Reusing Cheesecloth or Butter Muslin